 - Swiss Chard or Romaine for Spinach

-- Nut Milk for Water and Hemp Hearts (I like homemade cashew milk)
+- Nut Milk for Water and Hemp Hearts (I like Homemade Cashew Milk)

 More Green Smoothies to Love

-Citrus Ginger Green Smoothie with Mint
+Citrus Ginger Green Smoothie with Mint Recipe

 Ingredients